bdring/TMC2209_4x_DK/README.md

 ### CNC Output Modules.

 The 4 outputs mentioned above are also wired to a standard CNC output module socket.
 This allows the use of many specialized modules, like RS485, 0-10V, Relays, High current MOSFETs, etc. This gives a lot of flexibility to this controller.
-Supoort modules inclue
+Since the I/O for the modules is also wired to the built in outputs, you cannot use them independtly.

+Supported modules.

 - [RS485 Modbus module for VFD spindles](https://github.com/bdring/6-Pack_CNC_Controller/wiki/RS485-Modbus-Module)
 - [0-10V spindle module](https://github.com/bdring/6-Pack_CNC_Controller/wiki/0-10V-Output-Module)